 More Chocolate Please?

 It’s fair to say that the baking possibilities with both cacao and cocoa powder are endless.
-From the more traditional chocolate recipes, like (vegan) chocolate mousse or homemade vegan nutella to new and interesting ideas, like this homemade Swedish Kladdkaka cake recipe, or chocolate and banana nice cream.
-The cacao bean has given us an overabundance of sweet baking to try.
+There are more traditional chocolate recipes, like (vegan) chocolate mousse or homemade vegan nutella, as well as new and interesting ideas, like homemade Swedish Kladdkaka cake or chocolate and banana nice cream.

-Note: Cacao powder now has more of us enjoying our same favorite chocolate goods but with a significant health boost.
-But it is still important to remember to consume luxury products like chocolate in moderation.
+Cacao powder allows us to enjoy our favorite chocolate goods with a health boost.
+However, it is still important to consume luxury products like chocolate in moderation.

 Do you like this post?